ChibuikemEzemaduka/SyntheticHumanFaceGeneration/README.md

 The model implementation code and evaluation code are provided.
 The trained model is also provided.
 Please read the report to understand details about the project.
 Desired Conditions can be inputted into the model evaluation code in order to create desired conditioned human faces.
+I also uploaded a .png file showing synthetic faces created through the model